LibraryCarpentry/lc-shell/_episodes/03-free-text.md

 The fourth and final part sorts the text again by the counts of duplicates generated in step three.

-**note there are a few bits of punctuation in here - I've left these in deliberately as you should always bug fix!
+**Note: there are a few bits of punctuation in here - I've left these in deliberately as you should always bug fix!
 The internet is a always a good place to start searching for why this might have happened (something about the `punct` command we used...)**